microsoft/presidio/docs/faq.md

 ### Is Microsoft Presidio an official Microsoft product?

-The authors and maintainers of Presidio come from the [Commercial Software Engineering]([https://microsoft/github.io/code-with-engineering-playbook/cse](https://microsoft.github.io/code-with-engineering-playbook/CSE/)) team.
+The authors and maintainers of Presidio come from the [Industry Solutions Engineering](https://microsoft.github.io/code-with-engineering-playbook) team.
 We work with customers on various engineering problems, and have found the proper handling of private and sensitive data a recurring challenge across many customers and industries.

 !!! note "Note"
     Microsoft Presidio is not an official Microsoft product.
 Usage terms are defined in the [repository's license](https://github.com/microsoft/presidio/blob/main/LICENSE).